FasterDecoding/TEAL/README.md

 The current release supports:
 - FP16 inference for Llama-2/3 models using uniform sparsities
-- Accuracy evaluation for Llama-2/3 and Mistral models using uniform sparsities
+- Accuracy evaluation for Llama-2/3 and Mistral models using uniform and block-wise greedy sparsities

-Stay tuned for block-wise greedy sparsities!

 ## News